khakhalin/Teaching/Intro_Neuroscience/readings_f2020.md

 - Orientation selectivity in a cat: https://www.youtube.com/watch?v=QzkMo45pcUo
 - A short story that describes how it works (critical periods in development): https://www.youtube.com/watch?v=iRinGqREd4A
+- Do animals fall for human-made visual illusions? :

 ### Emotions.
 Limbic system